MiDataInt/midataint.github.io/_docs/usage.md

 - <https://mdi-demo.wilsonte-umich.io>

-It is difficult to provide a lot of details beyond that since every app will be different.
+It is difficult to provide more details here since every app will be different.
 However, here are a few patterns to understand.